-We support our members at all stages of their general practice journey – from medical student to doctor in training, to Fellowship and continuing professional development throughout their career, and in all the varied geographic and social contexts in which GPs work.
+RACGP support their members at all stages of their general practice journey – from medical student to doctor in training, to Fellowship and continuing professional development throughout their career, and in all the varied geographic and social contexts in which GPs work.

-With more than two million Australians visiting a GP each week, the breadth of practice for a GP is unequalled among medical professionals.
+With almost nine in 10 Australians visiting a GP each year, the breadth of practice for a GP is unequalled among medical professionals.
 This is why the RACGP is a vocal advocate on many issues relating to the health of Australians.
-We have 30 specific interest networks focusing on topics that include aged care, obesity management and psychological medicine.

 How your GP can help